-Known as the "Birthplace of Nascar," Dawsonville presents this festival every October to celebrate "trippers," who loaded up their vehicles and raced down Highway 9--nicknamed the Old Whiskey Trail--to sell moonshine in Atlanta during Prohibition.
+Known as the "Birthplace of NASCAR," Dawsonville presents this festival every October to celebrate "trippers," who loaded up their vehicles and raced down Highway 9--nicknamed the Old Whiskey Trail--to sell moonshine in Atlanta during Prohibition.
 The festival is also a fundraiser for a local non-profit, KARE for kids, providing support to underprivileged children in Dawsonville and the North Georgia area.

 In addition to the large variety of auto-related activities, the festival also offers 300 vendors selling crafts and food, three stages with live musical entertainment around the square in downtown Dawsonville, a swap meet, children's activities and a local bike tour as well as screenings of movies like Robert Mitchum's "Thunder Road."
 At the opening ceremonies of the festival each year, people of importance are inducted into the National Moonshiners Hall of Fame, a tradition since 2012.

 Amicalola Falls State Park

 Another great outdoorsy option near Dawsonville is Lake Sidney Lanier.
 This massive lake has 692 miles of shoreline and has an astounding 76 recreational areas developed around it.
 The lake resort area, 18 miles southeast of Dawsonville, offers opportunities for hiking, fishing and water sports, golfing, horseback riding, lakeside dining and wildlife observation.
 Campsites and vacation rentals are available.